-The consensus these days seems to be that though we know more or less what we mean by motivation, we cannot account exhaustively for all the factors determining it.
-Prudent judgment and open-mindedness seem, therefore, advisable in this matter, at this moment.
+The consensus these days is that though we know more or less what motivation means, we cannot account exhaustively for all the factors determining it.
+Prudent judgment and open-mindedness seem, therefore, advisable in this matter and at this moment.

-Featured image: Motivation—Where there’s a will, there’s a way.
+Featured image: Motivation—Where there’s a will, there’s a way (photo by unknown).

 Learn more in our course Ethology.
 Ethology studies the behavior of animals in their natural environment.
 It is fundamental knowledge for the dedicated student of animal behavior as well as for any competent animal trainer.
 Roger Abrantes wrote the textbook included in the online course as a beautiful flip page book.
 Learn ethology from a leading ethologist.